 Informal vetting of senior officers assigned to site occurs based on knowledge of key executives and management, and key informants.
-For Industrial Guards (IGs) there is a security service review that occurs but for all officers, IGs and other police and military assigned, ABM uses a "vetting after the fact" approach of zero-tolerance for any individuals with abusive behaviour who are rotated out (company guards & public sector).
+For Industrial Guards (IGs) there is a security service review that occurs but for all officers, IGs and other police and military assigned, ABM uses a "vetting after the fact" approach of zero-tolerance for any individuals with abusive behaviour who are rotated out (company guards & public sector, where a request can be presented to public security authorities and is, in general, the subject of collaborative discussion and resolution, and was used in 2022).